Learning Altruistic Behaviours in Reinforcement Learning without External Rewards: Experimental evaluation

 \subsection{Level-based foraging experiments}

+\paragraph{Computational efficiency.} Due to the computational complexity resulting from the need to estimate a long-term distribution of states, $p(s^{t+n}|s^{t}$), we focus on immediate choice (IC) to estimate the leader agent's choice in the remaining sections.
+Furthermore, in rare state-action sequences, the assumptions made for IC, i.e. deterministic environment transitions and an injective relationship from actions to states, may not hold.
+Nonetheless, we did not find this to adversely affect the results.
+Due to its dependence on access to the environment simulator and its computational complexity, we do not consider the AvE baseline for the remainder of experiments.

-\paragraph{Environment setup.} We use a fully-observable multi-agent environment that enables us to assess the level of cooperation among agents (level-based foraging, LBF, \citet{Christianos2020SharedLearning}) to evaluate the performance of altruistic agents in more complex environments with discrete state spaces.
+\paragraph{Setup.} We use a fully-observable multi-agent environment that enables us to assess the level of cooperation among agents (level-based foraging, LBF, \citet{Christianos2020SharedLearning}) to evaluate the performance of altruistic agents in more complex environments with discrete state spaces.
+We compare our method to a maximum-entropy approach from single-agent RL~\citep{Mutti2020AExploration} and a random-policy baseline.
 A visualization of the environment is depicted in Fig. \ref{fig:env} (left).
 The two agents can forage apples by simultaneously taking positions at different sides of a targeted apple, yielding a fixed reward.

-\paragraph{Pretraining.} We first train two agents -- which receive an equal reward for foraging -- using Deep Q-Learning (DQL, \citet{van2015deep}), corresponding to fully-supervised shared-reward in multi-agent reinforcement learning (MARL).
-We then take one of these pretrained agents that has learned to forage apples when accompanied by a cooperating agent, freeze its policy, and place it as the leader agent (green) into the test scenario (additional details are provided in appendix \ref{app:LBF}).
+We first train two agents -- which receive an equal reward for foraging -- using Deep Q-Learning (DQL, \citet{van2015deep}), corresponding to fully-supervised shared-reward in multi-agent reinforcement learning (MARL).
+We then take one of these pretrained agents that has learned to forage apples when accompanied by a cooperating agent, freeze its policy, and place it as the leader agent (green) into the test scenario (additional details are provided in app. \ref{app:LBF}).